mracul/doc-summarizer/README.md

 ### The Three-Tiered Agent Structure

-1.  **The Front Desk (ToolCriticAgent)**:
+1.  **The Analyst (ClarificationAgent)**:
-    -   **Model**: `open-mistral-7b` (or a similar low-latency model)
+    -   **Model**: `openai/gpt-oss-20b:free` (via OpenRouter)
-    -   **Objective**: To function as a high-accuracy query router.
-It analyzes an incoming user query and selects the single most appropriate tool for the initial data retrieval step, saving cost and time.
+    -   **Objective**: To perform a deep analysis of the user's query.
+It classifies intent, segments complex questions, extracts key entities, and formulates a refined, context-aware query for the retrieval system.
+This pre-retrieval step ensures that the search is highly targeted and relevant.

-2.  **The Specialist (RetrievalAgent)**:
+2.  **The Retriever (HybridRetriever)**:
-    -   **Model**: `open-mistral-7b` (or a similar capable reasoning model)
+    -   **Technology**: Qdrant, SentenceTransformers, BM25
-    -   **Objective**: To execute a dynamic, multi-step retrieval process.
-When a query requires deep investigation, this agent performs contextual analysis, query expansion (multi-hop retrieval), and final curation to assemble a comprehensive and highly relevant context package.
+    -   **Objective**: To execute a broad, two-pronged search.
+It uses the `refined_query_for_embedding` from the Analyst for a semantic vector search and the `search_terms` for a parallel keyword (BM25) search.
+It fetches a large set of candidate documents and then reranks them using a hybrid score to find the most relevant context.

 3.  **The Executive (SynthesisAgent)**:
-    -   **Model**: `mistral-large-latest`
+    -   **Model**: `openai/gpt-oss-20b:free` (via OpenRouter)
-    -   **Objective**: To synthesize the user query and the context package prepared by the Specialist into a final, high-quality, and grounded answer.
+    -   **Objective**: To synthesize the user query and the context package prepared by the Retriever into a final, high-quality, and grounded answer.
 It is mandated to cite sources, rely exclusively on the provided context for its primary answer, and adhere to strict formatting rules.

 ### Data Ingestion and Indexing